farag2/Sophia-Script-for-Windows/README.md

 Read the script carefully before excutiing commands

-Excute the script with powersshell.exe or powershell_ise.exe
+Excute the script with powershell.exe or powershell_ise.exe

-Ask question on the offficial thread http://forum.ru-board.com/topic.cgi?forum=62&topic=30859
+Ask question on the official thread http://forum.ru-board.com/topic.cgi?forum=62&topic=30859

 Other usefull (no) scripts